django/django/docs/concepts.rst

                 content=instance.content,
             )

-    # Connected to django.websocket.connect
+    # Connected to websocket.connect
     def ws_connect(message):
         # Add to reader set
         redis_conn.sadd("readers", message.reply_channel.name)

 While this will work, there's a small problem - we never remove people from the ``readers`` set when they disconnect.
-We could add a consumer that listens to ``django.websocket.disconnect`` to do that, but we'd also need to have some kind of expiry in case an interface server is forced to quit or loses power before it can send disconnect signals - your code will never see any disconnect notification but the response channel is completely
+We could add a consumer that listens to ``websocket.disconnect`` to do that, but we'd also need to have some kind of expiry in case an interface server is forced to quit or loses power before it can send disconnect signals - your code will never see any disconnect notification but the response channel is completely